machinezone/IXWebSocket/docs/index.md

 ## Contributing

-IXWebSocket is developed on [github](https://github.com/machinezone/IXWebSocket).
-We'd love to hear about how you use it ; opening up an issue in github is ok for that.
-If things don't work as expected, please create an issue in github, or even better a pull request if you know how to fix your problem.
+IXWebSocket is developed on [GitHub](https://github.com/machinezone/IXWebSocket).
+We'd love to hear about how you use it; opening up an issue on GitHub is ok for that.
+If things don't work as expected, please create an issue on GitHub, or even better a pull request if you know how to fix your problem.